 - Success in mathematics for every child is possible

-- Mathematical ability can be increased through effort and is not innate
+- Mathematical ability can be increased through effort

-- Mastery for all pupils, full understanding
+- Mastery for all pupils, with full understanding

 - Number sense and place value come first